-Includes: New Associate Degrees, New Baccalaureate Degrees (with or without emphases), New Master’s Degrees (with or without emphases), New Doctoral Degrees (with or without emphases), or New K-12 Personnel Licensure Programs.
+Includes: New Associate Degrees, New Baccalaureate Degrees (with or without emphases), New Master’s Degrees (with or without emphases), or New K-12 Personnel Licensure Programs.

 1. Department Chair discusses proposed degree idea with the Director of Curriculum (DOC)

 2. Department Chair Prepares New Degree Summary Proposal (white paper).

 3. Department Chair submits the Proposal to the DOC for the Academic Council (AC) agenda.